 You are taking anatomy course with me.
 You work so hard, invest so many hours for preparation.
 You walk into the exam room and after the test feel that you have done extremely well at the level of A+++.
 WHen you receive your test you notice you have missed so many q's and have gotten a C+.
 What would you do?
 How would you react?

-Students said most difficult question asked at Marshall University Joan C. Edwards School of Medicine discussed a wide range of topics including handling academic challenges, personal weaknesses, healthcare issues, and motivations for attending the school.
-Some respondents mentioned the challenge of open-ended questions like "Tell me about yourself" and "Why should admissions take you?" while others highlighted specific inquiries about managing workloads, explaining low MCAT scores, and addressing grades in particular courses.
+Students said most difficult question asked at Marshall University Joan C. Edwards School of Medicine discussed a wide range of topics, including managing academic challenges, personal weaknesses, views on healthcare, and reasons for choosing the school.
+Some respondents mentioned an MMI format with nondisclosure agreements, while others found open-ended questions like "Tell me about yourself" and "Why this grade in organic chemistry?" particularly challenging.

 What would you do if you started falling behind in med school?